walterholohan/react-native-crisp-chat-sdk/README.md

     public void onCreate() {
         super.onCreate();

-        Crisp.initialize(this);
         // Replace it with your WEBSITE_ID
         // Retrieve it using https://app.crisp.chat/website/[YOUR_WEBSITE_ID]/
-        Crisp.getInstance().setWebsiteId("YOUR_WEBSITE_ID");
+        Crisp.configure("YOUR_WEBSITE_ID");
     }
 }
 ```

 ## Requirements

 ⚠️ Adding Camera and Photo permissions is mandatory, `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescription` in `Info.plist`, to inform your users that you need to access to the Camera and Photo Library.
 You also have to enable **"iCloud Documents"** capability

 ## Get your website ID